 Okama, a symbol of the Zao mountain range, is a famous spot that attracts many climbers and tourists with its unique shape and mystical atmosphere

-Kattamine Shrine located on the summit , was once home to Zao Daigongen Shrine, the center of Zao worship.
+located at the summit of the mountainThe Karita-mine Shrine, was once home to the Zao Daigongen Shrine, which was the center of Zao worship.

 Pilgrimages to Zao, which became popular in the late Edo period, were aimed at worshiping Zao Daigongen.
 However, following the Shinto-Buddhist separation order in the early Meiji period, the shrine was merged with Takenobo and renamed Mikumarijinja.
 It was later renamed Zao Kattaminejinja Okumiya, and remains so to this day